selfmade-energy/zipcode-coordinates/README.md

 # Automatically updated map of German zip codes and corresponding geo coordinates

 The `zipcode_coordinates` module provides a map of German zip codes and their corresponding geo coordinates taken from [this dataset].
-The package is automatically updated daily.
+The package is automatically updated.

 Available on [PyPI].